-Skin conditions of any sort can be uncomfortable, but Eczema and Psoriasis are probably two of the most common and irritating.
-Both are genetic auto-immune skin conditions that result in flaky, inflamed skin that can itch terribly and leave you feeling helpless and even embarrassed.
-If you or someone close to you suffers from one of them then you’ll know just how much it can affect a person’s life.
+Skin conditions of any sort can be uncomfortable, but eczema and psoriasis are probably two of the most irritating.
+Both are genetic auto-immune skin conditions that result in flaky, inflamed skin.
+It can itch and weep terribly and leave you feeling helpless and even embarrassed.
+If you or someone close to you suffer from one of them then you’ll know just how much it can affect a person’s life.
+That’s why I created this recipe for neem balm.

-Outbreaks are often red and swollen and can appear on any part of your body, from your hands to your knees to your face.
-While affected skin can often appear unsightly, it’s the pain and tenderness that can affect people’s lives for the worse.
+Outbreaks are often red and swollen and can appear on any part of the body.
+Hands, scalp, elbows, knees to even your face.
+While affected skin can appear unsightly, the worst part is the pain and tenderness.
+There are a lot of products on the market to help, but if you’d like to try something completely natural then this recipe is for you.

 * Some people may show sensitivity to Neem oil so please do a skin patch test to make sure it’s right for your skin.
 Please also avoid using Neem oil if you are pregnant or planning on becoming pregnant in the immediate future.